All Episodes

 You know, I'm calm when I talk about it because I deal with this stuff a lot, right?

-So you're not gonna hear me getting all amped up in these stories and telling this stuff, uh, because I've dealt with this stuff and the FBI when I ran the special events program, sounds like uh like I'm putting on parties.
+So you're not going to hear me getting all amped up in these stories and telling this stuff because I've dealt with this stuff.

 That's not what it was.

-I was the guy who uh went around the city and identified uh areas that could be targeted and uh did operations orders and threats threat assessments for uh large events that would have a huge draw like the Macy's Day parade uh or small events that may still have a large draw, like when Glenn Beck did his first um his first um it was like almost like Facebook Live, but it was on the internet be it pre- uh dated the blaze and it was right next to Times Square.
+I was the guy who went around the city and identified areas that could be targeted and did operations, orders and threat assessments for large events that would have a huge draw, like the Macy's Day parade, or small events that may still have a large draw, like when Glenn Beck did his first.

-So you're and you're an author.
+So you're, and you're an author.

-And I'm not gonna you're not even gonna believe this when I tell you.
+Uh, left Standing is the miraculous story of how Mason Wells survived, and i'm not gonna you're not even gonna believe this when I tell you.

-The book's called Left Standing.
+The book's called left Standing.

-He survived the Boston terrorist attack, Paris terrorist attack, and the Brussels terrorist attack.
+He survived the Boston terrorist attack, Paris terrorist attack and the Brussels terrorist attack.

-So, first of all, um, I don't know if you want to go into your career field now where you're at.
+So, first of all um, I don't know if you want to go into your career field now where you're at.

 I don't know if you're allowed to do that.